 CLI Reference¶

-The metaharness CLI covers four workflows:
+The metaharness CLI covers five workflows:

 - scaffold a project